postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 A tab may indicate a conflict if you or a collaborator changes it in another tab or workspace.
 Postman will prompt you to resolve any conflicts that occur.

-> You can toggle whether Postman opens requests in new tabs or not in the app __Settings__, as well as configuring whether Postman prompts you when closing tabs with unsaved changes.
+> You can toggle whether Postman opens requests in new tabs or not in the __Settings__, as well as configuring whether Postman prompts you when closing tabs with unsaved changes.

 ## Next steps

-The best way to get to know the Postman app is by firing up the __Bootcamp__ on the bottom-right and working through the lessons.
+The best way to get to know Postman is by firing up the __Bootcamp__ on the bottom-right and working through the lessons.

 ![Bootcamp](https://assets.postman.com/postman-docs/bootcamp-lesson-step.jpg)